reallysaddeeq/3MTT-Vuln-web-Scan-AI/README.md

 4. Paste it into ChatGPT and ask for:

-> “Explain these vulnerabilities for a beginner and suggest how to fix them.”
+> You are a cybersecurity advisor.
+Explain this scan output for a beginner and suggest how to fix the issues.

 🤖 How AI Helps

 In this project, AI (ChatGPT) turns technical scan data into easy-to-understand explanations and recommended fixes.
 This makes cybersecurity skills accessible even to beginners with no deep background.

+## 🎥 Video Submission

+📎 Watch the full video here: [Click to Watch](https://drive.google.com/file/d/19aDoyezgivGKQLwNT_KJNgTDnk2SgmMC/view?usp=drivesdk)

+🙌 Acknowledgements

+Special thanks to:

+3MTT Nigeria

+Darey.io

+Musab Mubarak (Instructor)

+My State Community Manager

 📢 Fellow Info